v8/v8.dev/src/blog/elements-kinds.md

 // elements kind remains `HOLEY_ELEMENTS`.
 ```

-Once the array is marked as holey, it’ll remain holey forever — even if all its elements are present later!
+Once the array is marked as holey, it remains holey forever — even if all its elements are present later!

 A better way of creating an array is to use a literal instead: